 What is a CBDC?
 A CBDC is a form of digital currency issued and backed by a central bank.
 CBDCs are typically a country’s traditional money in digital form – for example, China’s digital renminbi.
 CBDCs are distinct from cryptocurrencies, which rely on the application of cryptography to manage supply and security.
 A CBDC is […]

 Crypto and blockchain – a new start for Africa?
 A look at 3 African Bitcoin investment hubs With rapid development across the continent, Africa might just become the next Bitcoin investment hub.
 Crypto adoption across the continent swelled to 1200% in 2021.
 Several African governments are opening their doors to crypto and blockchain usage.
 Africa […]

 Nigeria has had a booming crypto population despite mainstream banks being prohibited from trading in cryptocurrency, but this may be tailing away.
-As with many countries where crypto is unregulated, the Nigerian crypto-economy becomes unbalanced between popular demand and control of events.
+As with many countries where crypto is unregulated, the Nigerian crypto economy becomes unbalanced between popular demand and control of events.
 The Central Bank of Nigeria states that virtual currencies issued by unregulated and unlicensed entities run contrary to its mandate.
 The Securities and Exchange Commission (SEC) which also oversees transactions in digital assets requires crypto participants to operate only from bank accounts within the Nigerian banking system.
-Nigeria has healthy scores for crypto searching, number of exchanges and crypto ownership, but the all-round crypto infrastructure lacks cohesion.
+Nigeria has healthy scores for crypto searching, number of exchanges, and crypto ownership, but the all-around crypto infrastructure lacks cohesion.

 Nigeria is more about using crypto for transactions, becoming a kind of surrogate banking service in a country that bypasses high transfer charges.
 Many world brands operating in Nigeria accept bitcoin, amongst them, Microsoft.